The Waka - Te Hono ki Aotearoa

 Waka Te Hono ki Aotearoa at Waitangi

 The waka crew from Leiden University’s Royal Students Rowing Association ‘Njord’ are the caretakers of Te Hono ki Aotearoa.
 Each year Dutch crew members travel to Aotearoa New Zealand to take part in the Waitangi Day waka pageant.
-During this special ceremonial event on the National Day of New Zealand, crew members participate in the rowing and enjoy the hospitality of Maori rowers by living, eating and drinking together and learn Te Reo Māori (Māori language an official language of the country).
-In 2020 the Dutch Embassy celebrated together with Māori counterparts from Toi Māori the tenth anniversary by organizing a number of events.
-The Embassy looks forward to support the travel of crew members in the years to come to strengthen even further the people-to-people connections between our two countries.
+During this special ceremonial event on the National Day of New Zealand, crew members participate in the rowing and enjoy the hospitality of Māori rowers by living, eating and drinking together and learning Te Reo Māori.
+In 2025 the Dutch Embassy and Māori counterparts from Toi Māori celebrated the fifteenth anniversary by organizing a number of events.
+The Embassy looks forward to supporting the travel of crew members in the years to come to further strengthen the people-to-people connections between our two countries.